Homestead Poultry

 That’s not to say they can’t be used to promote overall health on a daily basis too!
 By giving your flock supplements in their water, you are ensuring that they are receiving the supplement and not just avoiding it because there are better things to eat, which they can do with feed supplements.
 That being said, water supplements take a little bit of adjusting since your flock needs to get used to having a supplement in their water.

-• with any water supplement, start in small quantities and then gradually increase the dosage to allow your flock to get used to the supplement
+• Start Gradually: With any water supplement, start in small quantities and then gradually increase the dosage to allow your flock to get used to the supplement.

-• if you are unsure if your flock will drink the supplemented water, provide clean, fresh drinking water at the same time
+• Fresh Alternative: If you are unsure if your flock will drink the supplemented water, provide clean, fresh drinking water at the same time.

-• never offer the same water supplement for longer than 7-10 days consecutively
+• Availability: Never offer the same water supplement for longer than 7-10 days consecutively.

 Water Supplement Basics: